loot/loot/README.md

 LOOT uses the following tools as part of its build process:

 * [CMake](http://cmake.org): To generate build files
-* [Bower](http://bower.io): To manage the HTML UI dependencies
-* [Vulcanize](https://github.com/Polymer/vulcanize): To build the HTML UI
+* [Node.js](http://nodejs.org/): To manage the UI dependencies and build the UI

-To install Bower and Vulcanize, first install [Node.js](http://nodejs.org/), then run `npm install -g bower vulcanize@0.7.11` from the command line.
+Once Node.js is installed, run `npm install` from the repository root to install the necessary libraries and tools.

 ### Dependencies